Economic Commission for Africa

 African countries on the path of economic growth and sustainable development, reversing

-the marginalization of African economies in the globalization age, and accelerating the empowerment of women.
+the marginalisation of African economies in the Globalisation age, and accelerating the empowerment of women.

 The objective of the Economic Commission for Africa (ECA) is to supply technical

 assistance to the African Peer Review Mechanism and to promote knowledge.

 The Economic Commission for Africa (ECA) focuses on:

 - Meeting the Millennium Development Goals (Poverty Reduction and Growth, Sustainable Development, and Gender)